PeteHaitch/phd_thesis/markdown/introduction.md

 One genome-wide study of 5hmC found that less than $ 1\%$ of all assayed cytosines in mouse fetal cortex and adult cortex cells were hydroxymethylated (@{Lister:2013et}).
 Most of the 5hmC was detected in the CpG context and, although the genome-wide level of 5hmC was low, the authors reported significant levels of 5hmC at particular cytosines in the genome.

-__Kriaucionis and Heintz, 2009; Tahiliani et al., 2009__ discovered that the TET enzymes can convert 5mC to 5hmC, 5hmC to 5fC and 5fC to hcaC.
+@{Kriaucionis:2009bm} and @{Tahiliani:2009kl} discovered that the TET enzymes can convert 5mC to 5hmC, 5hmC to 5fC and 5fC to hcaC.
 This suggested a role for 5hmC, 5fC and 5caC in the process of removing 5mC marks, as is discussed in the next section.

-#### Readers, writers and erasers {-}
+#### Writers, readers and erasers {-}

+A common analogy used in describing DNA methylation is that of "writers", "readers" and "erasers" (@{Moore:2013in}).
+Writers catalyse the methyl group onto the DNA, readers recognise methylated DNA and erasers remove the methyl group from the DNA.

+In mammalian cells, the writers are the DNA _methyltransferase_ (DNMT) enzymes.
+These DNMTs are commonly split into two groups, namely the maintainence methyltransferase (thought to be DNMT1) and the _de novo_ methyltransferases (thought to be DNMT3a and DNMT3b)[^DNMT].
+DNA methylation is not preserved by the DNA replication machinery and so it is the role of DNMT1 to restore the methylation pattern on the daughter strand of DNA following DNA replication.
+In contrast, DNMT3a and DNMT3b lay down new methylation marks and are particularly active during development when there are widespread changes in DNA methylation (__SOURCE__).
+DNMT1 and DNMT3b appear to be essential for mammalian development as mouse knockouts[^KO] for either gene is embryonically lethal (__SOURCE: http://labs.genetics.ucla.edu/fan/papers/npp2012112a.pdf__) whereas mouse knockouts for DNMT3a are runted but survive for ~4 weeks after birth (__SOURCE: http://labs.genetics.ucla.edu/fan/papers/npp2012112a.pdf__).

+[^DNMT]: DNMT2, now known as TRDMT1, was once thought to be a DNA methyltransferase, however, __http://www.sciencemag.org/content/311/5759/395__ showed that it in fact methylates a small RNA and not DNA.
+Another protein, DNMT3L, is homologous to DNMT3a and DNMT3b but does contain catalytic domain that is necessary for methyltransferase activity.
+Instead, DNMT3L is thought to stimulate the activity of DNMT3a and DNMT3b (__SOURCE__).

+[^KO]: A knockout mouse for gene $X$ is a mouse that has been genetically engineered to remove or otherwise inactivate gene $X$.
+Mouse knockouts can be either heterozygous knockouts (one copy still of the gene is still present/active) or homozygous knockouts (both copies of gene absent/inactive).

+The readers of DNA methylation recognise methylated DNA.
+These readers can recruit additional proteins to the site of the methylated cytosine to perform a variety of functions related to gene expression.
+For example, the _MBD_ (methyl-CpG-binding domain) group of proteins bind to DNA containing a methylated CpG which then suppress gene expression by preventing transcription factor binding at that site (__SOURCE__).
+Another group, the _UHRF_ (ubiquitin-like, containing PHD and RING finger domain) proteins, help DNMT1 methylate _hemimethylated_ DNA, which is DNA where one strand is methylated and the other is not (e.g. the parent strand compared to the daughter strand following DNA replication).

+* __ERASERS__

-#### Function of DNA methylation {-}
+#### Function of DNA methylation: "normal", cancer and development {-}

 #### DNA methylation in other organisms and kingdoms {-}